 (Typing, High School Equivalency & Multi Tasking)

-5. Oral Board Interview will be scheduled with qualified applicants & 2nd 2hr Dispatch Sit-in
+5. Oral Board Interview will be scheduled with qualified applicants & a 2nd 2hr Dispatch Sit-in

-6. Based on recommendation of the Oral Board applicants will be schedule for an individual interview with
+6. Based on the recommendation of the Oral Board, applicants will be scheduled for an individual interview with the Executive Director.

 “This District is an Equal Opportunity Provider.”